PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 lowerer channel-shuffle wrapper for its guarded full-policy and callback users, and preserve both outer boundaries.
 Run affected and standard gates sequentially.
 Never create, update, or reopen a pull request.

+## Late reshape/shuffle/attention/window composite implementation

+The four-stage owner is now implemented in `passes/late_reshape_shuffle_attention_window_orchestration.py`.
+It invokes reshape, base-only channel shuffle/Gather, attention, and window cleanup with the exact shared context, retains both disabled base-channel flags, and returns all four raw tuples unchanged in source order.
+The lowerer replaces four unconsumed locals with one composite result and removes only imports made redundant by that move.

+The lowerer channel-shuffle wrapper remains for the guarded full-policy route and argument-free layout-recovery callback.
+The optional elementwise-fanout guard and indexed final shape/activation convergence remain the exact outer boundaries.
+Owner-aware AST coverage and runtime injection prove order, context identity, raw-result identity, nested schema, keyword policy, and independent routes.

+Sequential validation passed: focused `4`, owner-aware focused `356`, affected `405`, terminal/efficiency `92`, core runtime `55`, result contracts `196`,
+phase-store `2`, and TensorFlow isolation/default-direct/`-cotof` `11`.
+Ruff,
+bytecode compilation, and whitespace checks passed.
+The store remains exactly 128 IDs and 128 owners; no model conversion was run.

+At resume, rerun the read-only unconsumed-result inventory after removal of these four locals.
+Select the next smallest source-adjacent and semantically closed cluster whose children are already pass-module-owned, characterize it before production changes, and keep every verification under `uv` sequential and single-process.
+Never create, update, or reopen a pull request; use appropriately scoped commits and pushes only.